TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 Specifically, this heat *spreads* out spatially as time increases.
 This phenomenon is called **diffusion**.
 The solution to the heat equation is the temperature distribution at any time $t$ and vary with $x$ along the rod.

-We assume that $T(x,t)$ is smooth enough, so that we can differentiate this function many times as we want and each derivative is a well-defined *bounded* function (that has thus a fixed upperbound).
+We assume that $T(x,t)$ is smooth enough, so that we can differentiate this function many times as we want and each derivative is a well-defined *bounded* function (that has thus a fixed upper bound).
 Here $L$ is the given finite length of the domain and $T^0(x)$ is a given function defining the initial condition.
 The coefficient $\kappa > 0$ is the thermal diffusivity.
+In general, the parameter $\kappa$ is called the diffusion coefficient or sometimes the **dispersion** coefficient.

 ```{tip}